 The ocean itself also presents more dangerous considerations such as jellyfish, sharks, and strong currents.
 The biggest cause of Snorkelling injuries are collisions with jet skis and small boats.

 For beginners to snorkeling and those who are not comfortable in the water, here are a few tips to make sure that you enjoy the experience.

 Try and learn or improve your swimming, and then if possible try with fins.
 This will help improves your stamina and confidence in the water.
 And also if you practice with fins will help you get used to the extra drag and weight of the fins.

 Starting off don’t rent the cheapest snorkelling equipment you find.
 You will get what you paid for.

 When renting equipment, it is best to practice doing an equipment check.
 Try on the fins ensuring they fit.
 Put on the snorkeling mask and try to breathe through the snorkel and make sure they fit and work properly, before going out to the open sea.

 If possible, after you have rent the snorkeling equipment you need.
 Try using the equipment in the swimming pool or a calm shallow part of the beach.
 This helps you get used to putting the snorkeling equipment on as well as using it in the water.

 It helps you to know if your mask leaks and if you need to adjust it if it is too tight or too loose.

 You can defog your snorkeling mask with defogging gel.
 This is a very important skill to use as this can have a big impact on your snorkeling experience.

 Simply put a few drops of the defogging gel inside the mask.
 Then rub it around with your finger, and rinse briefly with fresh water.

-If you are a beginner snorkeler, choose a place that is not too challenging such as somewhere with strong currents but a place where the water is calm.
+If you are a beginner snorkeler, choose a place that is not too challenging such as somewhere with no strong currents and the water is calm.

 For beginners, the best thing to do is going to the beach instead of jumping out of a boat as you can gradually swim towards a depth you are comfortable with.